jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Hierarchy: Every tool develops a power structure to manage its use in society.
 Kings and queens having the keys to the castle for example.
 People in the hierachy have titles like prince and executive to mark their position inside the power structure.

-Civilization story: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
+The story of civilization: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.

 Protagonists: people who invent, spread, and use new technology and new tools for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly improves life on Earth.
 I call them Jedi, we call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk.